Heatblur-Simulations/f-4e-manual/src/systems/radar/air_to_air.md

 If a track condition exists before the CAGE Button is pressed and the pinky switch on the throttle is in RADAR or HEAT, the radar breaks track and returns to boresight.
-If pinky switch is in GUNS, the lock is not broken.
+If the pinky switch is in GUNS, the lock is not broken.

 Cage mode can be exited from either cockpit.
 The pilot can place the Weapon Select Knob into or out of the B position.
 If the pilot leaves the Weapon Select